Silveriomrs/Minerva_RAM_Test/Java_Version/compiled_versions/README.txt

 Changelog:
 0.93 => compiled to run from Java 11 + aesthetic changes
 0.94 => compiled to run from Java 1.8 + aesthetic changes + factoring
 0.96b => added graphical representation of the faulty ram map zone afected also added no colors option for terminals that doesn't support ANSI codes.
 Other minor changes.
+0.97c => Added graphical layout of the results.
+Added some extra information, bug fixes and minor changes.